-Trim-A-Slabs patent pending design is intended for slabs with radius (rounded) edges, and will fit and stay just below the surface without any special preparation The exposed surface is slightly recessed, and is resistant to damage from foot and auto traffic.
+Trim-A-Slab is a patented design (US 8,132,380), and is intended for slabs with radius (rounded) edges, and will fit and stay just below the surface without any special preparation The exposed surface is slightly recessed, and is resistant to damage from foot and auto traffic.

 The clean, finished appearance is something your family and your neighbors will notice right away.
 It’s virtually maintenance free, and in case you need to run wires across your driveway for Christmas lights or an irrigation system, Trim-A-Slab can be removed and re-installed, no problem.

-Trim-a-slab comes in black or grey.
-Choose black for the lowest maintenance and an accented appearance, choose grey to blend in.
-Grey will show tire marks after a while, but it cleans up easily with soap and water.
-Both are guaranteed for 5 years, so whichever look you prefer, you can be sure it will last.
+Trim-a-slab comes in black, cement grey, or walnut.
+Choose black for the lowest maintenance or an accented appearance.
+Choose grey to blend in.
+Walnut goes well in stamped or stained driveways.
+Please note, Walnut and Grey will show tire marks after a while, but they clean up easily with soap and water.
+All are guaranteed for up to 10 years for structural integrity, so whichever look you prefer, you can be sure it will last.

-Trim-A-Slab is available in 50 ft rolls, which only weigh about 10 pounds each, so if you do want to install yourself, it’s easy to handle.
+Trim-A-Slab is available in pre-cut rolls, which weigh less than 20 pounds each, so if you do want to install yourself, it’s easy to handle.
 Visit the installation page for all you need to know about installing Trim-A-Slab.
-If you aren’t the do-it-yourself type, then visit the distributor’s page for a list of installers, who will take care of the whole job for you.
+If you aren’t the do-it-yourself type, the installation page for a list of installers, who will take care of the whole job for you.

 The next thing to consider is the caulk-like repair.
-This method has a few issues as well.
-The material will fill the void space completely, which is good, but any subsequent caulk shrinkage or movement of the slab to open the joint will create a vertical crack.
+This method has more than a few issues as well.
+The material will fill the void space completely, which is good, but any subsequent caulk shrinkage or movement of the slab to open the joint will pull the caulk from the concrete and create a vertical crack.
 This crack then fills with dirt, debris, and finally weeds.
-The caulk-like fillers simply don’t have enough compliance to fill an expanding gap.
+The caulk-like fillers simply don’t have enough compliance (which is pure stretching) to fill an expanding gap.

 These materials also must be installed with some planning and skill.
 The depth of the evacuated joint must be closely controlled in order to be able to correctly estimate the amount of stuff needed to fill the joint.
 This can be done by back-filling the joint with sand, or by installing a filler strip which is pushed down to the desired depth.
 The filler strip is fairly easy to use, but the finished expansion joint is actually poorly supported, and can collapse down into the joint over time or due to foot or wheeled traffic.
 Lastly, the caulk-based repairs are a viscous sticky liquid which must cure.
 This means it must be installed carefully, and in a controlled manner to get a nice end product.
 The following instructions are from a tube of name-brand concrete and mortar filler and sealant: